did:me Method Specification (v1)

 7.1 Core Signature

-Each core snapshot MUST be signed by the DID controller using one of the verification methods listed in:
+Each core snapshot MUST be signed by the DID controller using verification methods listed in:

 updatePolicy.allowedVerificationMethods

-The signature covers the raw canonical DAG-CBOR bytes of the core object.
+The signature covers a domain-separated signing input constructed from the canonical DAG-CBOR bytes of the core object.
+The domain-separation tag is the 14-byte UTF-8 string:

 Core signatures appear in: